 Everyone knows how to create a volcano out of baking soda and vinegar, but what if you’re looking for something more exciting to teach your kids about science?
 You don’t need to be enrolled in an MLS online program to teach your kids about science.
-Here are just a few fun experiments that can be done with objects around the house.
+Here are just a few fun experiments for kids at home.

 1. Spark Some Lightning

 Do you have a spoon and a balloon handy?
 Then you’re ready to create homemade lightning.
 Have your child blow up the balloon and rub it on their head for at least 2–3 minutes.
 Then slowly move the spoon to the outside of the balloon.
 The static electricity will create a “lightning” effect that’s exciting but completely harmless.
 For more dramatic results, turn off the light before making contact between spoon and balloon.

 Send a rocket into the sky with nothing more than water and Alka-Seltzer tablets.
 The traditional version mixes the ingredients in a film canister, but any plastic container with a snap-open top will work.
 Simply fill a two-liter soda bottle with water, drop in a couple of Alka-Seltzer tablets, and let chemistry do the rest.
 Stand back to ensure that the rocket doesn’t launch up your nose!

 This slimy experiment will gross out your children in a fun and educational way.
 By combining glue, water and some borax from the laundry detergent aisle, you can create a thick, reality-warping goo that’s neither solid nor liquid.
 It will serve as a lesson in polymers and the molecules that define them, and it’ll be weird to play with, too.